-We are in process of taking, or have taken, the following steps to remediate the material weakness described above:
+We have taken the following steps to remediate the material weakness described above:

-- Enhanced our policy to require more comprehensive hiring practices for individuals in senior leadership positions, which includes more robust background checks than we require for all employees. - Improving the design of internal vendor management processes and controls, including the hiring of dedicated procurement resources in the first quarter of 2023 to ensure contracts, including amendments, are appropriately reviewed, authorized in accordance with our delegation of authority policies, and approved. - Clarified the design of vendor payment controls to prescribe the criteria an approver must review, in addition to invoice requests, to adequately support payments to vendors. - Implemented more stringent monitoring controls to ensure compliance with contract reviews, approval authority limits and vendor payment policies.
+- Enhanced our policy to require more comprehensive hiring practices for individuals in senior leadership positions, which includes more robust background checks than we require for all employees. - Improved the design of internal vendor management processes and controls, including having hired dedicated procurement resources to ensure contracts, including amendments, are appropriately reviewed, authorized in accordance with our delegation of authority policies, and approved. - Clarified the design of vendor payment controls to prescribe the criteria an approver must review, in addition to invoice requests, to adequately support payments to vendors. - Implemented more stringent monitoring controls to ensure compliance with contract reviews, approval authority limits and vendor payment policies.